molgenis/molgenis.org/molgenis_documentation/data_explorer.md

 Click the filter icon in front of "#CHROM" in te attribute selection tree and enter "8" in the input field than click "apply" However we meant to search for chromosome 7, so lets click the filter in the active filters box, and change the value to 7.
 We now have all the values for chromosome 7 in the table, however the results are devided over several pages of results, we'd like to view them all in one screen; click the "rows per page" dropdown below the table and select "100" this will show 100 results per page.
-The "FILTER" column shows the dame value for every line, we are not interested in this column so let's hide it by clicking the checkbox in front of "#CHROM" in the attribute selection tree.
+The "FILTER" column shows the dame value for every line, we are not interested in this column so let's hide it by clicking the checkbox in front of "#CHROM" in the attribute selection tree.

 Click any header in the table to sort the data based on that column, click again to sort in the other direction.
 Click one of the lines in the data table to zoom to the position of this variant in the genome browser.